ByteworksHomeLab/spring-ai-lab/README.md

 ### 3) Ollama

 For this lab, we are running LLMs on a Docker image of [Ollama](https://ollama.com/).
-In the future, I should put Ollama and Ollama-web it in the Docker Compose file, but I haven't gotten around to it yet.

 Ollama is an opensource platform for running LLMs (Large Language Models) locally.
 It makes it easier to get started with AI by hiding the complexities of running a LLM (Large Language Model).
 You can download the [Ollama Docker image](https://hub.docker.com/r/ollama/ollama), or you can [download the binary to your operating system](https://ollama.com/download/).